One-dollar salary

-A number of top executives in large businesses and governments have worked for a one-dollar salary.
-One-dollar salaries are used in situations where an executive wishes to work without direct compensation, but for legal reasons must receive a payment above zero, so as to distinguish them from a volunteer.
-The concept first emerged in the early 1900s, where various leaders of industry in the United States offered their services to the government during times of war.
-Later, in the late 1990s and early 2000s, many business executives began accepting one-dollar salaries—often in the case of struggling companies or startups—with the potential for further indirect earnings as the result of their ownership of stock.
+A one-dollar salary is a method used when a business executive or government employee wishes to work without direct compensation, but must receive a salary above zero to legally distinguish them from a volunteer.
+The concept first emerged in the early 1900s, when various American leaders of industry offered their services to the government during times of war.
+In the late 1990s and early 2000s, many executives began accepting one-dollar salaries—often in the case of struggling companies or startups—with the potential for further indirect earnings as the result of stock ownership.
+Many choose to reduce their salary to avoid income taxes.

 Dollar-a-year men

 In the early-to-mid-20th century, "dollar-a-year men" were business and government executives who helped the government mobilize and manage American industry during periods of war, notably World War I, World War II, and the Korean War.
-U.S. law forbids the government from accepting the services of unpaid volunteers.
+U.S. law generally forbids the government from accepting the services of unpaid volunteers, but specific authorities exist within some agencies.
 Those employed by the government had to be paid a nominal salary, and the salary establishes their legal relationship as employees of the government.
 During World War I, about 1,000 such people were employed by the United States.
 While they received only a dollar in salary from the government, most executives had their salaries paid by the companies.

 The first known such employee was Gifford Pinchot, working for Theodore Roosevelt.
 After Pinchot, the United States Department of Agriculture employed several dollar-a-year men.
 On June 19, 1933, Frances Perkins, Secretary of Labor appointed a five-member Labor Advisory Board, of whom two members came from the Amalgamated Clothing Workers union, of whom one, Sidney Hillman, was a dollar-a-year man.
-Progressive lawyer Max Lowenthal was a dollar-a-year man as legal counsel on various congressional committees, befriended U.S. Senator Harry S. Truman, and wound up as a dollar-a-year man in President Truman's cabinet.
+Progressive lawyer Max Lowenthal was a dollar-a-year man as legal counsel on various congressional committees, befriended U.S. Senator Harry S. Truman, and wound up as a dollar-a-year man in Truman's cabinet.

 World War I

 Bernard Baruch was the first businessman employed for a one-dollar salary.
-World War I, the Advisory Commission to the Council of National Defense was staffed largely by dollar-a-year men, including Bernard Baruch, Robert S. Brookings, and Herbert Bayard Swope.
+During World War I, the Advisory Commission to the Council of National Defense was staffed largely by dollar-a-year men, including Bernard Baruch, Robert S. Brookings, and Herbert Bayard Swope.